jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ## 4. Sets

-**What/Why:** Sets store unique items; great for deduplication, membership testing, and set algebra (union/intersection).
-Used often for label sets, removing duplicates, or fast lookups.
+**What:** Sets store unique items; great for deduplication, membership testing, and set algebra (union/intersection).
+**Why:** Used often for label sets, removing duplicates, or fast lookups.

 **Example:**